COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 between portfolio and resume functionality

 Looking ahead to next week,
-I plan to prepare for peer heuristics testing and continue addressing any critical bugs discovered during the demo preparation and also planning/creating meeting agenda to allow us to be stay focused and on track
+I plan to prepare for peer heuristics testing and continue addressing  any critical bugs discovered during the demo preparation and also planning/creating meeting agenda to allow us to be stay focused and on track.
+Also one thing I would like to point out is that I made a fatal error in my development lacking